 Pros:

-Decent force feedback strength – More powerful than the T128P
+- Decent force feedback strength – Stronger and more dynamic than the T128P

 Cons:

-No leather grip – Doesn’t feel as premium as similarly priced wheels
+- Doesn’t feel as premium as the Logitech leather wheels

 Overall: A decent mid-range option, but not the best value.
 If you’re spending this much, you may want to consider a direct drive wheel instead.